enzomerand/airssl/README.md

 # Airssl 2.1 - Nyzo adaptation
-...
+*airssl.sh* creates a fake access point using Airbase-ng and uses sslstrip to bypass ssl encryption, it also offers the user the choice to use Driftnet to capture images.
-# Installation
+## Installation
-## Configuration
+### Configuration
-Work on Ubuntu 14.04 and less
+Work on Ubuntu 14.04 and less, **if you are not ethernet, you will need two wireless cards.**
-## Required packages
+### Required packages
 Driftnet, Ettercap, DHCP, Aircrack and SSLStrip
 ```sh
 $ su root